albanyan/albanyan.github.io/_pages/about.md

 Work Experience
 ======

-- **06/2009 – Present**: Faculty member in College of Computer Science at Prince Sattam bin Abdulaziz University
+- 12/2013 – Present: Faculty member in College of Computer Science at Prince Sattam bin Abdulaziz University
+- 06/2009 – 12/2013: Faculty member in College of Computing and Information Science at King Saud University
-- **06/2008 – 09/2008**: Trainee at SABIC (Saudi Basic Industries Corporation, IT Department)
+- 06/2008 – 09/2008: Trainee at SABIC (Saudi Basic Industries Corporation, IT Department)